Rumor Control for the 2020 Election

 Rumor: Voters can submit voted ballots online.

-FACT: Maryland law prohibits online voting.
-A voter who receives an absentee ballot from SBE's website must return the ballot by mail.
+FACT: A voter who receives a mail-in ballot from SBE's website must return the ballot by mail or ballot drop off box.